nhsconnect/gpconnect/pages/design/design_clinical_terminologies.md

 GP Connect systems are expected to handle coded data as follows:

 - Data originally entered into a system using the preferred system (i.e. SNOMED CT)
   - SHALL be returned as SNOMED CT.
+The SNOMED CT DescriptionID should be included in addition to the ConceptID where available.
+The DescriptionID can convey a different meaning to the ConceptID due to the difference in the specific wording used for the two codes.
   - If no suitable code exists in the value set (i.e. if only text is available, then just text MAY be used).
 - Data originally entered into a system using an alternate coding system (i.e. READ2 or CTV3)
   - SHALL be returned in the code system it was originally entered in (i.e. READ2 or CTV3) AND
   - SHALL also be returned as a preferred code (i.e. SNOMED CT) if a valid mapping/alternate code exists (i.e. there is a NHS Digital assured READ2 or CTV3 to SNOMED CT mapping in place).

 #### Assured mappings ####